Financial Aid Policy

-- Spring Registration Hold - For the fall to spring registration, the College does not generally require a fully paid bill; however, if no payments have been made to that date or a significant outstanding balance exists, the College reserves the right to hold the student’s registration for the upcoming term.
+- Spring Registration Hold - For the fall to spring registration, the College does not generally require a fully paid bill; however, if no payments have been made to that date, the student is not current on their payment plan, or a significant outstanding balance exists, the College reserves the right to hold the student’s registration for the upcoming term.

 Students who have a delinquent account or are not current on their payment plan (for registered students) may not obtain a transcript or a diploma until the account is paid in full.
 Also, transcripts will not be issued to a student if the student is in default on loans.